cybertraining-dsc/su21-reu-374/project/index.md

 ## 1. Introduction

--[ ] do not indnt

- ~~My~~ first research on AI Time analysis includes query on stock market data stucture.
+Concurrently, research on AI Time analysis includes query on stock market data stucture.
  The mean (level), maximum, minimum values; Time Series Data Components - trend, seasonality, noise or randomness, a curve, and the level.
  Blockchain levies to be the coin flip of how Artificial Intellignece predicts future prices through machine learning. numpy, matplotlib, pandas, cloudmesh-common, cloudmesh-cmd5s, are codes existing that demonstrate the use of blockchain with AI using Python.
  What is the code in this project that will be developed?
  What is the performance of this code?
- What is my conclusion?
+ What is one conclusion utilizing the source code?
- Never, ever use the words ‘I’ or ‘my’ in a report
+ *Never, ever use the words ‘I’ or ‘my’ in a report

 ## 2. Datasets